Understanding variable interest entities (VIEs) in accounting

 No, it’s not a medical diagnosis.
-VIE is an accounting acronym that stands for variable interest entity.
+VIE is an accounting acronym that stands for “variable interest entity.”
+VIE accounting has become an essential aspect of financial reporting for many companies.

 If your company is the primary beneficiary of a VIE, you generally must consolidate that VIE into your financial statements.
 But to truly understand the accounting for a VIE, it’s important to understand why we have this VIE guidance in the first place.